Skip to main content

 Executeclient.tools.execute()Per call (with spending limit)Deterministic pipelines, raw outputs, explicit cost control

-• Use Query (client.query.run()) when you want a managed librarian contract — Context handles discovery/orchestration (up to 100 MCP calls per response turn) and can return plain answer, answer_with_evidence, or evidence_only.
+• Use Query (client.query.run()) when you want a managed librarian contract where Context handles discovery/orchestration (up to 100 MCP calls per response turn) and returns answer_with_evidence or evidence_only.
 Pay-per-response (~$0.10).

 • Use Execute (client.tools.execute()) when your app/agent is the librarian and you want per-call pricing with spending limits (~$0.001/call).